filetvignon/routes-cli/README.md

 However, because of Node's single-threaded execution the dijkstra's algorithm, as well as the priority queue used in it, would be much better off implemented in a lower-level language such as Go or C++.
 Ideally, they would be written in C++ and then used as a Node Add-on, improving performance a great deal.

-Or, to circumvent this in a much easier way while still achieving a considerable performance boost,
+To circumvent this issue in a much easier way while still achieving a considerable performance boost,
-We could make use of Node's Worker Threads module, therefore running the algorithm in a parallel thread.
-The initial plan was to implement this, but unfortunately time ran short.
+I made use of Node's Worker Threads module, therefore running the algorithm in a parallel thread.
-Keep in mind though this would not be too complex and would only require a few tweaks to the code.

 #### File persistency

 I opted to NOT keep the input file in sync throughout the execution of the program, as this would considerably increase the use of Node's execution thread ([read above](#Node-js)).
 The file is updated once the program's execution is interrupted for whatever reason.

-#### Code commenting

-Finally, I must apologize for the lack of comments throughout the code.
-I usually like to keep commenting at a minimum, prioritizing good code structure as being self-explanatory.
-However, I do acknowledge a good deal of the code could use better commenting, it was again the unfortunate product of time running out.
-So please do keep in mind a final version of this code would be much more polished.